Tropicalbunny/MyRepo/README.md

 Iphone 13 pro
 Iphone 12

-the webpage responded and ran as expected across all the above devices.
+The webpage responded and ran as expected across all the above devices.

-### Personal testing
+### Personal Testing

-* checked each navigational link and confirmed they are working
+* Checked each navigational link and confirmed they are working
-* checked the form links and notice they do not work since being deployed.
+* Checked the form links and notice they do not work since being deployed.
-* made sure all text and containers align as thye should.
+* Made sure all text and containers align as thye should.

- i have used JigSaw w3c to validate my CSS, Passed all clear.
+I have used JigSaw w3c to validate my CSS, Passed all clear.

- i have used w3c html validator to validate my HTML, i have uncovered a few issues (shown below) and i have taken steps to fix them.
+I have used w3c html validator to validate my HTML, i have uncovered a few issues (shown below) and i have taken steps to fix them.

-i used lighthouse to make sure my website is in working order, below is my score for desktop:
+I used lighthouse to make sure my website is in working order, below is my score for desktop:
 # add photo of score here.

-below is my score on phone:
+Below is my score on phone: i was overall happy with this score as some server side decisions prevented me getting a higher score.
 # add photo of score here.

-i have updated my website based on the recomendations given, below is my new score on phone:
+## Features Implemented

-# add photo of score here.
+The website consists of 8 pages, 6 are accessable from the navigation bar, while one is an about us page accessable from the footer, the other is a success page after subbmitting the contact us form.

-## Features implemented
+### Nav Bar

-the website consists of 8 pages, 6 are accessable from the navigation bar, while one is an about us page accessable from the footer, the other is a success page after subbmitting the contact us form.
+The Navigation bar consits of 3 parts, the first being location drop down menu, consiting of the 4 locations i have chosen. the next is a link to the home page, the logo also links to the home page,  the final is a link to the contact us page.

 ### Landing Page
-this page neded to be the most appealing of the page, when people come to my website i want them to stay and see what i have to offer, so i selected a hero image that would grab attention. then below this i have my 4 chosen locations that i hyperlinked to their respective pages
+This page neded to be the most appealing of the page, when people come to my website i want them to stay and see what i have to offer, so i selected a hero image that would grab attention. then below this i have my 4 chosen locations that i hyperlinked to their respective pages

 ### Location Pages
-these pages hold the galleries to showcase their respective locations, 4 of these pages have been made. i kept the design simple and intresting, holding 3 images and text about the location
+These pages hold the galleries to showcase their respective locations, 4 of these pages have been made. i kept the design simple and intresting, holding 3 images and text about the location

 ### Contact us page